-All the pretty horses: Black Sheep Restaurants' newest addition to their arsenal of eateries revolves around the ponies, and embodies the spirit of a bygone era of faded Argentine luxury.
+All the pretty horses: Black Sheep Restaurants’ newest addition to their arsenal of eateries revolves around the ponies, and embodies the spirit of a bygone era of faded Argentine luxury.
 Veneered in glossy dark wood and vibrant oil paintings of horses, Buenos Aires Polo Club gives off the whiff of exclusive country club yet feels cozy enough for a tête-à-tête.
-True to its Argentine inspiration, the menu centers around meat, with a primal focus on steak.
+True to its Argentine inspiration, the menu centres around meat, with a primal focus on steak.

 Hong Kong is no stranger to Argentine-style steak, and have seen an influx of grill restaurant the likes of Tango and Gaucho in recent years as well as steady neighbourhood favourites like La Pampa.
 Unlike fattier cuts of American and Japanese beef, Argentine cattle are leaner and grass-fed, which some may argue, gives it a gamier flavour.

 Related: March 2022 updated Club Brunch at the Buenos Aires Polo Club

 Bar service: A semi-circular bar dominates the entrance to the restaurant, so we couldn’t resist grabbing a drink or two before making our way into the main alcove.
 The bellas ($148) is a refreshing gin-based cocktail blended with strawberry puree and grilled bell peppers, and is perfect for those who prefer a less sweet drink.
 The bell peppers, although on paper feels like an odd combination, really accentuates the fragrance of the strawberries.
 The Hurlingham fizz ($128) brings plenty of zing with a hefty dose of ginger, but is mellowed with sage-infused gin.
 If you are a fan of sweeter libations, there’s the la yegua blaca ($138) shaken with tequila, elderflower and ginger.